rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ???+ info "Who is this good for?"
-    Anyone looking for a basic
+    Anyone wanting simple
-    self custody solution that
+    self custody
-    offers more security than any bank.
+    with more security than any bank, ever.

-    This protocol offers a balanced
+    This protocol
-    approach that is easy to use
+    is easy to use
+    without compromising
-    without compromising security or privacy (unlike your bank).
+    security or privacy (unlike your bank).